cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 ## Creating Cube.js Application

-We are going to use Cube.js CLI to create our backend appliaction, let's first install it.
+We are going to use Cube.js CLI to create our backend application; let's first install it.

 ```bash
 $ npm install -g cubejs-cli
 ```

-Next, create a new Cube.js application with MongoBI driver.
+Next, create a new Cube.js application with the MongoBI driver.

 ```bash
 $ cubejs create real-time-dashboard -d mongobi
 ```

-Go to just created `real-time-dashboard` folder and update `.env` file with your MongoDB credentials.
+Go to the just created `real-time-dashboard` folder and update the `.env` file with your MongoDB credentials.

 ```env